Google Lens vs Reversely.ai

 - What is this tool?

-- Reversely.ai is a reverse image search tool for finding visually similar images.
+- Reversely.ai is a reverse image search tool that finds visually similar images using content analysis.

 - How much does it cost?